Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Discussion

+In this work we refined the conventional method for probing activation effects of the exclusivity principle.
+We then applied this refinement to explore activation effects for the $n$-cycle PR boxes, generating a wealth of results highlighted in \Cref{sec:result_highlights}.

+Our refinement amounts to preserving in the joint exclusivity structure the information as to which components determine the exclusivity between each pair of joint events, something not taken into account in the conventional approach.
+We do so by building a joint exclusivity structure consisting of an edge-colored multigraph, where we assign a unique color to each component and use it to mark the edges (denoting exclusivity between joint events) determined by the exclusivity graph of that component (namely, by the exclusivity between the individual events at that component), as explained in \Cref{ssec:multi_color_or_product}.

-Thanks to the connection established with Ramsey theory in this work, once we know what clique needs to be found to violate the E-principle, we can make use of available Ramsey-theoretic results that necessitate certain monochromatic structures within such a clique.
-For certain Ramsey results, the impossibility of satisfying corresponding monochromatic constraints guarantees the impossibility of finding such a clique in the first place, ensuring that the E-principle is not violated in the given situation.
-However, on the other hand, satisfying the constraints from a given Ramsey result does not guarantee the existence of such a clique.
-Hence, Ramsey theory plays an asymmetric role in studying activation effects of the E-principle.
+The problem of exhibiting activation of the E-principle then maps to finding specific cliques within this joint edge-colored exclusivity multigraph.
+This is where Ramsey theory comes into play, as it necessitates the presence of certain monochromatic structures inside edge-colored cliques, which in turn translates to constraints on the exclusivity graphs of the individual components.
+If these constraints are impossible to satisfy, then no clique of the required size exists in the joint exclusivity multigraph, ensuring that the E-principle is not violated in the given situation.
+On the other hand, however, satisfying the constraints from a given Ramsey result does not guarantee the existence of the corresponding clique.
+As such, Ramsey theory plays an asymmetric role in studying activation effects of the E-principle.

+Luckily, in our investigation of $n$-cycle PR boxes, we found relevant results in the Ramsey theory literature that let us draw conclusions about activation effects of the E-principle, both excluding violations of the E-principle with certain numbers of copies and bounding the amount of existing violations (as in the case $n =4,5$ with $k=2,3$).